Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 Change every instance of asdfasq.de in `compose/production/ecs/nginx/nginx.conf` to your domain.

+5. Configure ACM for https for your domain.

+4. Find ACM (certificate manager) and add your domain and its www. format, as well.

-5. Create the ALB, or Application Load Balancer with ACM
+6. Create the ALB, or Application Load Balancer with ACM

 NOTE: I might be missing a step with the certificate manager.
 I deployed a test website on EC2 as a standalone, and I might've done something to